School counselor uses expertise and experience to help students heal from tragedy

 The drive to leave a lasting impact is just one more way he is paying it forward.

 “I have to mention Karen Toler,” Webb said.
-“She was one of the main faculty in the guidance and counseling program.
+“She was one of the main faculty in the professional school counseling program.
 Her training on counseling theories and practice helped get me where I am.”

 Having learned a great deal himself, Webb plans to continue sharing his knowledge with others.